JWock82/Pynite/README.md

 PyNite depends on the following packages:
 * numpy: used for matrix algebra
 * matplotlib: used for plotting member diagrams
-* vtk: used for visualization - note that vtk requires a 64 bit installation of python. vtk does not need to be installed if you don't plan to used the visualization tools in PyNite.
+* vtk: used for visualization - note that vtk requires a 64 bit installation of python. vtk does not need to be installed if you don't plan to use the visualization tools in PyNite.

 # Contributions Welcome
 If you would like to contribute to this project to expand, debug or improve it, I welcome your contributions.
 I'd like to get the library doing a lot more.
 Don't be offended if I'm a little slow to accept your contributions.
 FEA is a very technical subject and accuracy is extremely important to me.
 Sometimes I'm a little slow understanding both FEA and Python and it takes some time for me to comprehend what's being proposed.
 Also I have 4 little kids to take care of that diverts a lot of my attention :)